the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab2_riddle_server/_index.md

 ## [2] What is Banjo?

-This server is written using [Banjo](https://cs.fablearn.org/docs/banjo/index.html), a wrapper for [Django](https://www.djangoproject.com/).
+**This server is written using [Banjo](https://cs.fablearn.org/docs/banjo/index.html)**, a wrapper for [Django](https://www.djangoproject.com/).
 It allows users to quickly create models with a persistant database and API.

-Banjo apps must have an `app` folder.
-Within the app folder must be two files: `models.py`, `views.py`.
-The `database.sqlite` file is created when the server is first started.
+📁 **Banjo apps must have an `app` folder.
+Within the app folder must be two files: `models.py`, `views.py`.** The `database.sqlite` file is created when the server is first started.
 It is stored at the same level as `app`.
 Here is an example file structure:
 ```shell
 lab_riddle_server
 |